mrafiasyifaa/ML-TelU2025/README.md

-# Repository for Code Reproduction and Theoretical Explanation using *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems (O’Reilly)* as the primary reference.
+# 📚 Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow — Code Reproduction
-Kelas Machine Learning TelU 2025
+---
+This repository contains the full code reproduction and theoretical explanations from the book:

+Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow (2nd Edition) by *Aurélien Géron*
+---